JuliaGeodynamics/LaMEM.jl/README.md

 ### 5. Dependencies
 We rely on the following packages:
 - [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) - Data structure in which we store the info of a LaMEM timestep.
 The package can also be used to generate setups for LaMEM.
 - [LaMEM_jll](https://github.com/JuliaBinaryWrappers/LaMEM_jll.jl) - this contains the LaMEM binaries, precompiled for most systems.
 It also contains a precompiled version of PETSc, along with MPI.
 Note that on windows, MPI does not work, so you can only use one processor.
+We therefore recommend that you install linux on windows (using WSL) and run LaMEM through that.
 - [ReadVTK](https://github.com/JuliaVTK/ReadVTK.jl) - This reads the LaMEM `*.vtk` files (or the rectilinear and structured grid versions of it)  baxck into julia.